masolimano/maneage/README-pipeline.md

 `.local/bin/make -j8`) without any change, just to see how it works.

-In order to obtain a reproducible result it is important to have an identical environment (for example same versions the programs that it will use).
-This also has the added advantage that in your separate research projects, you can use different versions of a single software and they won't interfere.
+In order to obtain a reproducible result it is important to have an identical environment (for example same versions of the programs that it will use).
 Therefore, the pipeline builds its own dependencies during the `./configure` step.
 Building of the dependencies is managed by `reproduce/src/make/dependencies-basic.mk` and `reproduce/src/make/dependencies.mk`.
-These Makefiles are called by the `./configure` script.
+These Makefiles are called by the `./configure` script and not used afterwards.
 The first is intended for downloading and building the most basic tools like GNU Bash, GNU Make, and GNU Tar.
 Therefore it must only contain very basic and portable Make and shell features.
 The second is called after the first, thus enabling usage of the modern and advanced features of GNU Bash and GNU Make, similar to the rest of the pipeline.
 Later, if you add a new program/library for your research, you will need to include a rule on how to download and build it (in `reproduce/src/make/dependencies.mk`).

-After configuring, the `.local/bin/make` command will start the processing with the custom version of Make that was locally installed during configuration.
-The first file that is read is the top-level `Makefile`.
+After it finishes, `./configure` will create a `Makefile` in the top directory (a symbolic link to `reproduce/src/make/top.mk`) and a `.local` directory (a link for easy access to the custom built software packages).
+The `.local/bin/make` command will then use our custom version of GNU Make to do the analysis.
+The first file that is read by Make is the top-level `Makefile`.
 Therefore, we'll start our navigation/discussion with this file.
 This file is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
 As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is going on.

 Before starting to look into the top `Makefile`, it is important to recall that Make defines dependencies by files.
-Therefore, the input and output of every step must be a file.
+Therefore, the input/prerequisite and output of every step/rule must be a file.
 Also recall that Make will use the modification date of the prerequisite and target files to see if the target must be re-built or not.
 Therefore during the processing, _many_ intermediate files will be created (see the tips section below on a good strategy to deal with large/huge files).

-To keep the source and (intermediate) built files separate, at configuration time, the user _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files.
+To keep the source and (intermediate) built files separate, you _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files (it was defined in `./configure`).
 This directory doesn't need to be version controlled or even synchronized, or backed-up in other servers: its contents are all products of the pipeline, and can be easily re-created any time.
 As you define targets for your new rules, it is thus important to place them all under sub-directories of `$(BDIR)`.

-In this architecture, we have two types of Makefiles that are loaded into
-one: _configuration-Makefiles_ (only independent variables/configurations)
-and _workhorse-Makefiles_ (Makefiles that actually contain rules).
+In this architecture, we have two types of Makefiles that are loaded into the top `Makefile`: _configuration-Makefiles_ (only independent variables/configurations) and _workhorse-Makefiles_ (Makefiles that actually contain rules).

 The configuration-Makefiles are those that satisfy this wildcard:
 `reproduce/config/pipeline/*.mk`.
 These Makefiles don't actually have any